Search & Replace S02E23: Majken Selinder Nilsson

 And if writing’s not your thing, Nicole Clancy’s got a few other ideas for creative pursuits that also act as stress busters.
 She says calming activities don’t have to take a lot of time, money, or even talent.
 In fact, if you’ve been experiencing stress in your career, a creative hobby with no professional stakes on the line can.
 A failure proof outlet for some nervous energy.
 Those stories and more in our show notes and on our website at searchandreplace.show.

 Search and Replace was produced by Nicole Hubbard with support from Christine Benton, Connie Evans, Amelia Lohmann, April Smith, and executive producer Lori Taylor.
-Our theme music was composed by Alex ReFire.
+Our theme music was composed by Alex Rufire.
 I’m Joe Taylor, Jr.

 [00:07:05] Announcer: This has been a Podcast Taxi radio production.